legendsayantan/MsRewards/README.md

 - It has isolated multi-account support so you are undetectable when using multiple accounts on one browser, and switching account is just two clicks away.

+- Can complete all your searches when the app is in background, with the 15-minute cooldown support.

 - Only 3 megabytes in installation size , a lot more storage efficient than Edge.
-If you ever uninstall the app, you have an option to keep the accounts for when you reinstall.
+If you ever uninstall the app, you may keep the accounts for when you reinstall.

 - Share temporary access for your bing account, to other devices without sharing your password!